informatics-isi-edu/chaise/docs/dev-docs/config-app.md

 // this constant is used to control the configuration of the angular app .constant('settings', {
     appName: '<APP_NAME>',                      // used for `cid` (e.g. recordset)
-    disableHeadTitle: true|false,       // set to true to disable chaise's heuristics for the headTitle
+    overrideHeadTitle: true|false,              // enables chaise's heuristics for the headTitle
+    overrideDownloadClickBehavior: true|false,  // enables onclick behavior for asset with the asset-permission class
-    disableOnclickBehavior: true|false, // set to true to disable onclick behavior overrides })
+    overrideExternalLinkBehavior: true|false    // enables onclick behavior for external links })

 .run(['$rootScope', function ($rootScope) {